izuix/hyperspectral-rgb-combiner/README.md

 #### **Saturation**:
 With saturation you can bring out otherwise subtle color differences between close together wavelengths.
 (Reveal hidden colors inside green or blue for example!)
 #### **White balance** (color *Temperature* and *Tint*):
 Modifies the relative intensities between the channels.
-Tweak these sliders to bring out color contrast by removing color casts.
+Tweak these sliders to bring out color contrast by correcting color casts.

 ### Examples of hyperspectral data:
 - https://github.com/boazarad/ARAD_1K